-Selling property using a rent-to-own agreement is becoming increasingly popular with homeowners in the Southern California area!
+Selling property using a rent-to-own agreement is becoming increasingly popular with homeowners in the Greater Los Angeles area!
 The process is underutilized and can be beneficial for both the buyer and seller when structured properly.
 Learn more about how to do it in our latest post!

-While a rent to own sale may not be the first thing you think of when selling your house in Southern California, it can be a beneficial option in the right situations!
+While a rent to own sale may not be the first thing you think of when selling your house in Greater Los Angeles, it can be a beneficial option in the right situations!
 If you want to open the door to a whole new market of buyers, consider the many benefits a rent-to-own agreement can offer you!

 How Does It Work?